Stay Informed, Remain Calm, and Know Your Rights

 - These ACLU videos clearly break down how to prepare in case of an ICE arrival.

-- From the Immigrant Resource Law Center:
+- From the Immigrant Legal Resource Center (ILRC):

 - Language-specific Know Your Rights handout to help families prepare for a possible interaction with ICE